Cerumen – more commonly known as earwax – is the yellow/brownish substance that forms inside the ear canal and can collect on the outside of the ear.

 - Earache and dizziness – these are not common symptoms

-- Tinnitus – this refers to noises that aren’t caused by an outside source.
+- Tinnitus – refers to noises that aren’t caused by an outside source.
 Tinnitus can sound like ringing, buzzing, humming, hissing or whooshing and may be continuous or intermittent.
 It may sound like it is coming from one or both ears, or from the centre of your head.
 Around 30% of us will experience tinnitus at some point in our lives and it can occur in children as well as adults.
 It can be a symptom of earwax build-up although this is not the only cause of tinnitus

 Treatment: Best way to remove ear wax